-The giant grunted as the bullet hit its mark and fell heavily on his side, shuddering as life drained from his wound and onto the cold floor.
-Christopher wiped the sweat that had gathered on his brow with his sleeve.
-Without a backward glance, he rushed past the man and up the steps to the room; that held his fate and housed his destiny.
+The giant grunted as the bullet hit its mark and life went out of his eyes.
+Swaying dangerously, he fell heavily on his side, shuddering as he bled out.
+Christopher wiped the sweat that had gathered on his brow with his sleeve and looked away from the body.
+Without a backward glance, he rushed past the man and up the steps to find the room; that held his fate and housed his destiny.

 "I knew you'd come back," she whispered into his shoulder.